A Guide to Stockbridge, Edinburgh | Bougie Bakes, Walks & Wine Bars

 Visit Circus Lane

 Edinburgh has no shortage of iconic streets, with centuries-old hotspots like Victoria Street and the Royal Mile at the city’s historical centre.
-However, postcard-perfect Circus Lane, the most famous street in Stockbridge, is a contender for the prettiest.
+However, postcard-perfect Circus Lane is a contender for the prettiest.

 Stockbridge Market